ankane/searchkick/README.md

 ### Misspellings

-By default, Searchkick finds results that are misspelled by one character - [edit distance](http://en.wikipedia.org/wiki/Levenshtein_distance) is one.
+By default, Searchkick handles misspelled queries by returning results with an [edit distance](http://en.wikipedia.org/wiki/Levenshtein_distance) of one.
 To turn off this feature, use:

 ```ruby
 # master branch only